weakish/gister/README.md

 Usage:

     gister -h

-For more information, check the source. :-)
+For more information, (e.g. dependencies and configurations) check the source. :-)